Statistics

-In 2025, Nova Scotia was the destination to 9,175 new permanent residents.
+In 2025, Nova Scotia was the destination for 9,175 new permanent residents.

 Immigration to Nova Scotia in Recent Years